“What have you come as?” Ruben said.

 The artist jumped forward but braked when he saw Sina.

 “What do you think you’re doing?”
 Ruben said.

-“Your name’s all over my house, but it’s not on the lease, so how does that make sense?”
+“Your name’s all over my house, but it’s not on the lease.
+How does that make sense?”

 “That’s not my name.”

 The artist glanced at Takia.
 She looked back at him then at Ruben.
 “Okay, I’m sorry.”

-Takia stood nervously with her hands in her pocket.
+Takia stood nervously with her hands in her pockets.
 “He was carrying my stuff for me that’s all.”

-Ruben watched Takia take the bag off the artist.
+Ruben watched her take the bag off the artist.
 “It was you?”

 “Yeah, it was.
 What’s your problem anyway?
 It’s a house party.
 Whoever puts one on expects their place to get ruined.”

 “Can I go now?” the artist said.

-Ruben ignored him and made his way out of the living room with Sina behind him.
+Ruben ignored him and left the living room with Sina behind him.